 Read more on the college website.

+Blackfriars offers free membership of the University gym.
 There is an active Wine Society, and the Women’s Group hosts speaker events.
 The JCR organises frequent social events.
-Highlights in Blackfriars’ social calendar include the Thanksgiving Dinner, Advent Party, a reading week in the country, the Priory Dinner, and summer garden party.
+Highlights in Blackfriars’ social calendar include the Thanksgiving Dinner, Advent Party, a reading week in the country, the Priory Dinner and a summer garden party.
 Students regularly combine with members of other colleges for sporting activities.
-A grant (approximately £62) is available towards University gym facilities.

 Dr George Bitsakakis